Installation for Hummingbird Bit

 Download this file and drag it onto the micro:bit.
 Your device should start to flash ten characters on its display.
 You will only need to complete this step once for each Hummingbird – as long as your device is flashing its initials, you are ready to connect via Bluetooth.

 After dragging the file onto the micro:bit, remove the USB cord.
 You won’t need it to use Python.

 From here, you have two choices:

 - The easiest option is to program the Hummingbird in the browser through brython.birdbraintechnologies.com, as shown in the Run in Browser instructions.
 This website is compatible with Chromebooks as well as Mac/Windows/Linux computers.

 - The Download Software instructions will show you how to use the Hummingbird with an offline Python IDE on Mac/Windows computers.

 This module will show you how to use a browser-based web app to program the Hummingbird.
 Start by going to brython.birdbraintechnologies.com.
 You can use this website with Chromebooks or any Windows/Mac/Linux computer with built-in Bluetooth.

 Click Find Robots.
 You will see a list of devices that start with FN (Finch), BB (Hummingbird), or MB (micro:bit).
 You may see one robot or many, depending on how many are nearby.
-If you don’t know which robot is yours, write down the first device name on the list, i.e. BB5AE67.
-Then click that device.
-Once you know which Finch is connected, use masking tape to label it with the device name you wrote down.
-This will help you connect to the correct device in the future.
+If you have downloaded the most recent BirdBrain firmware(from step 3) then your micro:bit will flash a code starting with #BB and ending in 5 numbers and letters.
+Look for this code in the connection menu and connect to this device.
+You can also use masking tape to label your Hummingbird with it’s device name for quicker identification in the future.